 You can’t be a student in a Nigerian university and miss out on typing.
 One lecturer must always insist on typed assignments.

-Leverage on this fact and provide typing services to people.
+Leverage this fact and provide typing services to people.
 Some students only know how to turn on their laptops and watch movies.

 Collect the job, and do the typing.
 Charge according to your time and typing expertise.
 Each type of work should have a different price.